babelouest/ulfius/README.md

 ## Example programs source code

-Example programs are available to see the different functionalities available, see `example_programs` folder for detailed sample source codes and documentation.
+Example programs are available to see the different functionalities available, see [example_programs](example_programs) folder for detailed sample source codes and documentation.

 ## Example callback functions

-Example callback functions are available in the folder `example_callbacks`, see the [example_callbacks README.md](example_callbacks/README.md) file for detailed documentation.
+Example callback functions are available in the folder [example_callbacks](example_callbacks).
+The example callback functions available are:
+- static file server: to provide static files of a specific folder
+- oauth2 bearer: to check the validity of a Oauth2 bearer jwt token.
+Requires [libjwt](https://github.com/benmcollins/libjwt).

 ## Projects using Ulfius framework